 Our website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 2. THE DATA WE HOLD ABOUT YOU

 Personal data means any information about an individual from which that person can be identified.
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-- Identity Data includes first name, last name, image, online username or similar identifier, title, date of birth and gender;
+- Identity Data includes first name, last name, image, online username or similar identifier, job title, skills and interests, employer, location, social media accounts, date of birth and gender;

 - Contact Data includes email address, physical address and telephone numbers;

 - Financial Data includes bank account and payment card details;

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website;